RULES

 All line calls are to be made only by the participating players.
 If a player is not sure of a line call, she should ask her partner first.
 Should she ask one of her opponents, she must accept the opponent's reply.

-Set Tie-break: Sets reaching 6-6 will be decided in a 7-point tie-break.
-Team that first wins 7 points by a margin of two or more points shall win the set.
+Set tiebreak: Sets reaching 6-6 will be decided by a 7-point tiebreak -- using the Coman format.
+The team that first wins 7 points by a margin of two or more points shall win the set.
 The player whose turn it is to serve shall be the server for the first point, which is delivered from the deuce court.
 Thereafter, each player shall serve in rotation for 2 points (first from the ad court, then from the deuce court) in the same serving order until the winners have been decided.
-Players change sides after every 6 points played and at the end of the tie-break.
-The team that served first in the set that ended in a tie-break shall receive service in the first game of the following set.
+Players change sides after first point and every 4 points thereafter and at the end of the tiebreak.
+The team that served first in the set that ended in a tiebreak shall receive service in the first game of the following set.

-Coaching: Pros may not coach at any time during the match.
-Players may receive coaching from teammates between the second and third sets.
+Coaching: Pros may not coach at any time during the match (but can be consulted about rules -- see below).
+Players may receive coaching from team-mates between the second and third sets.

-If, during play, a question arises that is not covered in the CALTA rules, the matter should be settled according to USTA Rules governing play; if necessary, the matter should subsequently be referred to the CALTA Board and/or the Rules Committee.
+- If, during play, a question arises that is not addressed in the CALTA Rules, the matter should be settled according to USTA Rules governing play.
+A pro, if present at the court, can be consulted.

 X. FORFEITS